 There are several tricks to be successful trapping.
 First, use lots of traps.
 A dozen or more snap traps around the home is not excessive.
 Multiple traps provide multiple opportunities to trap rats.
 Make sure you buy the bigger rat traps and not mouse traps.
 Both the traditional snap trap and the newer trap with a plastic expanded treadle work fine.
 Live traps are not recommended for rats.
 (Do you really want to release a rat?)

 Be careful handling rat traps.
 They can hurt you if you get snapped.
 Place traps where children and pets will not go.
+Do not leave them outside in the open as songbirds can also get caught.
 Traps can be enclosed in boxes with "doors" cut into them.

 Placement is key.
 The closer to where the gnawing, droppings, and food-thievery is taking place, the better.
 Traps should usually be placed against and perpendicular to walls, so they can catch a rat traveling in either direction.
 The exception is with roof rats where the trap may need to be screwed into a tree or in a rafter to get it close to the high-climbing roof rat.3